 How to apply

-Email email@example.com and tell us about your skills and experience, plus include links to any relevant public repositories.
-You can send a CV if you want, but we particularly like reading a well-written email instead/as well.
+Email email@example.com and tell us about your skills and experience, including links to any relevant public repositories.
+You can send a CV if you want, but we particularly like reading a well-written email.

 - What are some of the most challenging/interesting programming tasks you have worked on?